 As always, you can email me to set up additional times.

-In the event that I need to cancel or move Student Hours, I will post an announcemnt.
+In the event that I need to cancel or move Student Hours, I will make an announcemnt.

 Stat 461 is the Analysis of Variance is a course focused on making use of the Analysis of Variance toolkit.
 This toolkit allows you to not only design experiments and other kinds of studies, but to analyze data from those studies to make informed decisions for statistical research questions.